nubank/fklearn/docs/source/contributing.rst

 Code standards
 --------------

-This project is compatible only with python3.6 and follows the `pep8 style <https://www.python.org/dev/peps/pep-0008/>`_ And we use this `import formatting <https://google.github.io/styleguide/pyguide.html?showone=Imports_formatting#313-imports-formatting>`_
+This project is compatible only with python 3.6 to 3.9 and follows the `pep8 style <https://www.python.org/dev/peps/pep-0008/>`_
+And we use this `import formatting <https://google.github.io/styleguide/pyguide.html?showone=Imports_formatting#313-imports-formatting>`_

 In order to check if your code is following our codestyle, you can run from the root directory of the repo the next commands:

 .. code-block:: bash

-  python -m pip install -q flake8 python -m flake8 \
+  python3 -m pip install -q flake8
+  python3 -m flake8 \
     --ignore=E731,W503 \
     --filename=\*.py \
     --exclude=__init__.py \